 The one exception to the contribution limit is that once you turn 50, you can make catch-up contributions if you did not max it out in prior years.
 But the rules may change by the time we turn 50.

-Taking the Money Out Of A 401K
+How Does Taking Money Out Of A 401K Work?

 There are rules on how and when the money can be taken out of your 401k.
-Per the IRS , distributions from 401ks cannot be made until one of the following occurs:

 - “You die, become disabled, or otherwise have a severance from employment.”
 (This includes retirement from your job.)

 - “The plan terminates and no successor defined contribution plan is established or maintained by the employer.”

 - “You reach age 59½ or incur a financial hardship.”

 - If you reach age 70½ and have not retired, you are required to take distributions.

 Once one of the above criteria are met, the distributions (payments to you) are either done periodically (scheduled) or non-periodic (e.g. one lump sum per year) depending on the terms of your particular 401k.
 The distribution amount is determined by a plan administrator and takes several factors into account such as your life-expectancy.
 See the IRS’s Publication 575 for details.

 Early Withdrawals From A 401K